Accudio/alistair-shepherd/src/work/ping-it-to.md

 layout: work
 title: Ping It To

+metaDesc: Case study for Ping It To, a web app helping you share links between mobile and desktop.

 featured: 3

 summary: Paired React PWAs helping you share URLs between mobile and desktop.